eclipxe13/sepomexphp/README.md

     * Type of the location, like 'Colonia' or 'Unidad habitacional'
     * City Name, like 'Villahermosa'

-The city is located under the location entity because the same postal code can include some place inside the city and some places outside the city.
+The city is located under the location entity because the same zip code can include some places inside the city and also some places outside the city.
 Yes, this is how it works in Mexico.

 # What is planned